jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ![ease of use measures for TMOS administrators](./assets/images/ease_of_use_for_administrators.png)

 The complexities of remote provisioning BIG-IP services through iControl REST APIs has been a major hurdle for our customers in their efforts to automated.
 In our traditional 'programmable' fashion, F5 introduced a scriptable framework allowing BIG-IP experts to take very complex provisioning interactions, or workflows, and expose them to non-F5 expert API tenants in a simplified way.
 The scripting language chosen was javascript.
-The APIs are made available as URL namespace extensions to the existing iControl REST URL schemas.
+The scriptable APIs are made available as URL namespace *'extensions'* to the existing iControl REST URL schemas, which start with `/mgmt/` on every TMOS device.

 ```
-/mgmt/shared/{{simplified API namespace}}
+/mgmt/{{simplified API namespace}}
 ```

 The interaction of the scripted workflows with the existing iControl REST API is handled through a set of javascript objects.
 These objects were called the *iControlLX extension framework*.
 In addition, web based UI extensions were enabled, called iAppsLX, allowing the F5 experts to define custom UI elements which can be accessed as part of the BIG-IP device's XUI web graphical interface.

 [iControlLX Documentation](https://clouddocs.f5.com/products/iapp/iapp-lx/tmos-14_0/) is part of the clouddocs.f5.com effort.

-As APIs access is the mechanism used in orchestrations, we will not discuss iAppsLX graphical presentations.
+We will not discuss iAppsLX graphical presentations, only the API extensions made available with iControlLX.

 Just because a framework exists, like iControlLX extensions, does not mean that the API endpoints exposed by that framework are easy to use.
 To that end, F5 began to follow a trend in orchestrated provisioning known as *'declarative interfaces'*.
 In general, declarative interfaces no longer require the end user to understand the stages and processes by which a system achieves a deployment, but rather simply defines the end service state of a system.